modal-inria/MixtComp/MixtComp/docs/howToAddModel.md

 ## void exportDataParam() const

 This method is similar to `setDataParam`, but for data and param exports.
-Here, the data / param are exported using `DataExtractor::exportVals` and `ParamExtractor::exportParam`.
+Here, the data / param are exported using `DataExtractor::exportVals` and `ParamExtractor::exportParam`. `exportVals` and `exportParam` have been overloaded for the most common types.
+If one wants to add a new type of data export or if parameters are more complex, new overloaded versions of `exportVals` and `exportParam` must be implemented.
+That was the case for the Rank model, because there is a notion of "central rank", which did not exist for other models.

 ## ~IMixture()